agiga-quanta/neo4j-server-installation-and-plugins-windows/README.md

 ```
 <img width="640" alt="image" src="https://github.com/agiga-quanta/neo4j-server-installation-and-plugins-windows/blob/main/images/neo4j%20server%20launched.png?raw=true">

-`Neo4j` can then be accessed in a browser at the following address: `localhost:7474`.
+`Neo4j` can then be accessed in a browser at the following address: `IP address:7474`.
 <img width="640" alt="image" src="https://github.com/agiga-quanta/neo4j-server-installation-and-plugins-windows/blob/main/images/neo4j%20browser%20launch.png?raw=true">

 You can then choose how to access `neo4j` browser, here we chose the method `username/password`.
 For the first time, we will be using the default username: `neo4j` and password: `neo4j` to access the first time.